Rudolf Rademacher: Operation Citadel

 In early July, I. Gruppe of JG 54 was ordered to move to Oryol, in the southern sector of Army Group Centre, where it fought in Operation Citadel which initiated the Battle of Kursk.
 Subordinated to Luftflotte 6 (Air Fleet 6), the Gruppe began relocating on 2 July and arrived at the airfield name Panikowo, a makeshift airfield created for the attack on the Kursk salient, on 4 July.
 The next day, the Wehrmacht launched Operation Citadel and I. Gruppe supported the attack of the 9th Army on the northern sector of the salient, escorting bombers of Kampfgeschwader 4, 51 and 53 (KG 4, KG 51 and KG 53—4th, 51st and 53rd Bomber Wing), as well as Junkers Ju 87 dive bombers of Sturzkampfgeschwader 1 (StG 1—1st Dive Bomber Wing) to their target areas.
 That day, I. Gruppe claimed 59 aerial victories, including seven by Rademacher in the vicinity of Maloarkhangelsk and Kursk, making him an "ace-in-a-day".

 The next day, I. Gruppe of JG 54, led by Major Reinhard Seiler, encountered several Lavochkin La-5 and Yakovlev Yak-9 fighters, and Ilyushin Il-2 ground attack aircraft, as well as Bell P-39 Airacobra fighters from the 30 GvIAP (Guards Fighter Aviation Regiment—Gvardeyskiy Istrebitelny Aviatsionny Polk).
 In the encounter, Rademacher shot down two of the La-5 fighters.
 In morning of 7 July, Rademacher claimed a Yakovlev Yak-7 fighter shot down.
 On 13 July, I. Gruppe intercepted a flight of Il-2 ground attack aircraft escorted by Yak-7 fighters of the 20 IAP (Fighter Aviation Regiment—Istrebitelny Aviatsionny Polk).
 In this encounter, Rademacher shot down three Il-2 ground attack aircraft.
+On 29 July, Rademacher claimed two Yak-9 fighters shot down, taking his total to 75 and included I. Gruppe's 3,000th claim.

 On 1 September 1944, Rademacher was transferred to the 1.
 Staffel of Jagdgruppe Nord, a fighter pilot training unit later renamed to Ergänzungs-Jagdgeschwader 1 where he served as an instructor.
 Although not an operational unit, he claimed four heavy bombers and a Republic P-47 Thunderbolt fighter shot down while serving with this unit.
 On 18 September, Rademacher was shot down in his Fw 190 A-8 (Werknummer 350193—factory number).
 Forced to bail out, he was wounded in the encounter.
 On 30 September, he was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 81 aerial victories claimed.
 The presentation was made at the Luftwaffe airfield in Sagan-Küpper, present-day Nowa Kopernia in Żagań County, during his convalescence by Oberst Hannes Trautloft, a former Geschwaderkommodore (wing commander) of JG 54 at the time serving with the staff of the General der Jagdflieger (General of Fighters).